ShivamManojPatel/titanic-survival-prediction/README.md

 This project predicts whether a passenger survived the Titanic disaster using multiple machine learning models.

-The workflow includes data cleaning, feature engineering, preprocessing, model training, model comparison, and an interactive prediction section where user can input new passenger details.
+The workflow includes data cleaning, feature engineering, preprocessing, model training, model comparison, and an interactive prediction section where the user can input new passenger details.

 -------------------------------------
 Project Overview
 -------------------------------------
-The goal of this project is to built and compare several ML classifiers to determine which performs best in predicting Titanic passenger survival.
+The goal of this project is to build and compare several ML classifiers to determine which performs best in predicting Titanic passenger survival.

 The following models were trained and evaluated
 	- Logistic regression (With multiple C values)
 	- K-Nearest Neighbors (different distance & neighbors)
-	- Neural Network (MLPClassifier) (Various architecture)
+	- Neural Network (MLPClassifier) (Various architectures)

-The model with the highest best accuracy is automatically selected as the final best model.
+The model with the highest accuracy is automatically selected as the final best model.

 -------------------------------------
 Dataset
 -------------------------------------
-The dataset is loaded directly from a public Github Source:
+The dataset is loaded directly from a public GitHub source:
 	https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv

 It includes the following key features: